Skip to main content

 • Integrity of messages, releases, metadata, and security-relevant artifacts.

-• Device trust through protected key material and trust establishment workflows.
+• Device Trust through protected key material and trust establishment workflows.

 • Secure software delivery through release signing and verification.